Access and SSO

 - Make sure your browser is up to date.
 Restart your laptop after updating to make sure the browser fully relaunches, and try again.

 - Confirm your browser is supported.
-See browser compatibility.
+Refer to browser compatibility.

-- Disable ad blockers and VPNs, or add Amplitude to their allowed list — they can cause Amplitude to behave unexpectedly.
+- Disable ad blockers and VPNs, or add Amplitude to their allowed list.
+Ad blockers and VPNs can cause Amplitude to behave unexpectedly.

 - If you've forgotten your organization's URL, reach out to Amplitude support.
 They can tell you which organization is associated with your email address.